AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.7.8 =
+* Feature: Add support to restrict the BuddyPress Activity and Member pages with a redirect, through the Content Restriction feature
+* Fix: Add compatibility between Custom Profile Menus iFrames and Max Mega Menu plugin
+* Fix: Issue between Simple Upload Fields and Conditional Logic
+* Misc: Add .ico image type in the default image types for Avatar fields

 = 3.7.7 =
 * Fix: cases where forms were submitted before the file in an simple upload field was uploaded
 * Fix: don't show unnapproved users in the userlisting